esrdapp/smart-contract-signing-and-recovery/README.md

 2 = s

 You don't need to make note of these values, just be aware that when you are recovering the signer's address, this function is being called.
-You can read more about the significance of v,r,s values in ECDSA here - tbc
+You can read more about the significance of v,r,s values in ECDSA here - https://hackernoon.com/a-closer-look-at-ethereum-signatures-5784c14abecc

 Ok so let's actually recover the signer's address, by using the "recoverAddress" function call.